 Weight: 16 – 22 g

-Robins have pale brown crowns, napes and upperparts with a buff white wing bar.
-Their faces, throats and chest are bright orange-red bordered with grey.
-Underparts are white with rust coloured flanks.
+Robins have pale brown upperparts, wings and tail.
+There is a fine buff wing bar which is sometimes indistinct.
+Their throats and chests are bright orange bordered with grey and their underparts are white with pale reddish-brown flanks.

-Robins have black bills and dark brown eyes.
-Their legs and feet are pinkish-brown.
-Male and female adult robins look virtually identical.
+They have pale brown napes and crowns and a bright orange face.
+Their bills are black, their eyes are dark brown, and their legs and feet are pinkish-brown.
+Male and female robins look virtually identical.

 Robins are one of the earliest birds to nest with breeding starting in late March, although during mild winters robins have been known to breed as early as January.